 Here are 11 reasons to visit Bonnet Springs Park

 At 47,800 square feet, the museum is two-stories of non-stop, kid-friendly fun!
 And, here’s the best part…it appeals to a wider audience with the exhibits designed for kids of all ages and stages from babies to up to 12 years old.

 2. 168 acres of space

 The 168-acre park sits on the property of an old rail yard that helped put Lakeland on the map and it’s happening all over again with the transformation of this quadrant near downtown.
-Our sibling site, Tampa Bay Parenting recently got a private tour with Bonnet Springs Park CEO Josh Henderson to help you map out your family’s adventure to this new gem in Tampa Bay and Central Florida.
+Our sibling site, Tampa Bay Parenting got a private tour with Bonnet Springs Park CEO Josh Henderson to help you map out your family’s adventure to this new gem in Tampa Bay and Central Florida.

-3. Continous loop around the park
+3. Continuous loop around the park

 Bonnet Springs Park is huge and may seem overwhelming, however, all of the attractions are connected by a 1.7 mile long paved loop called the Lakeland Regional Health Circulator.
 Walk, ride a bicycle, or foot-powered scooter on the circulator.
 It’s also stroller and wagon friendly.